utcs356/sp25/_pages/2_p4_switch_router.md

     To set a timeout, you should change the attribute, `idle_timeout_ns`, of the table entry as below in integer and the unit of nanoseconds.
     `table_entry.idle_timeout_ns = int(1 * 1e9) # timeout is 1 second`

-    For more details, you can refer to the file, `assignment2/labs/star_four_hosts/shared/utils/p4runtime_lib/helper.py`.
+    For more details, refer to the file, `assignment2/labs/star_four_hosts/shared/utils/p4runtime_lib/helper.py`.

 2. Send a table entry to the switch.
     The `Bmv2SwitchConnection` object, `s1`, is provided and initialized.
 The object is the abstraction of a connection between the switch and the controller.
     To add a table entry you built in the above step, you can simply call the `WriteTableEntry` method of the `Bmv2SwitchConnectoin` object with `table_entry` as a parameter. (e.g., `s1.WriteTableEntry(table_entry)`)

 #### Usage example
-Say there's a `l2_simple_switch.p4` and it defines a table in the ingress control block as below.
+Say there's a `l2_simple_switch.p4`, and it defines a table in the ingress control block as below.
 ```p4
 ...
 control MyIngress() {